Hadiqa Kiani: 2002: Rung

 Kiani released her third album Rung in September 2002.
 She returned to promote the album in June 2003, almost 10 months after she'd released "Yaad Sajan" with a new single "Ranjhan" and several stage performances and tours around the country.
 She then released other singles off the album throughout 2003 and 2004.
 These included "Jogi Bun Kay Aa", "Mahi" and "Dholan".
 In "Jogi Bun Kay Aa" Kiani plays various women's roles, including a traditional Japanese, an Arab, and a tribal woman.
 She played a vampire in her video for "Mahi" which was directed by top director Asim Raza.
 The video showed that it is harmful to judge people of different faiths and castes, and also bad to stereotype.
 It was the highest budgeted video of the year 2003.
 During this time, Kiani was in the midst of her first divorce, however Kiani's album sales continued to pick up through 2003 and 2004.
 In 2004, she received the Best Female Pop Singer Award by Indus Music, the first 24-hour music channel of Pakistan.
 Asim Raza won an award for best video for directing her critically acclaimed video Mahi.

 Shortly after the release of Rung, Kiani was mentioned in "Pakistani Pop's 10 most Influential Acts Ever", in which she was ranked ninth.
 She is also one of just two female singers in the list, the other being Nazia Hassan.
 A UK-based Magazine declared Kiani the 22nd greatest music maker of South Asia out of a total of fifty artists, also mentioning how she raised the standard of music videos in the country.

 Several years after the release of Rung, leading Indian Sufi singer "Harshdeep Kaur" covered Kiani's self composed "Jogi Bun Kay Aa" on a leading Indian television show.
-The lyrics of the song were originally written by Kiani's mother and poet Khawar Kiani.